Average Weather at Blythe Airport California, United States

 The wind is most often from the west for 3.4 months, from March 8 to June 20 and for 1.6 weeks, from September 21 to October 2, with a peak percentage of 51% on May 20.
 The wind is most often from the south for 3.0 months, from June 20 to September 21, with a peak percentage of 63% on August 3.
 The wind is most often from the north for 5.2 months, from October 2 to March 8, with a peak percentage of 62% on January 1.

 To characterize how pleasant the weather is at Blythe Airport throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Blythe Airport for general outdoor tourist activities are from early April to mid June and from late September to early November, with a peak score in the second week of October.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Blythe Airport for general outdoor tourist activities are from early April to mid June and from mid September to late October, with a peak score in the second week of October.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.